Vocabulary is the key to comprehension.

 As Chris came diving through the window she snagged her earring on the lace curtain.
 Swerving seriously to her right she crashed headfirst into my vanity knocking most of everything onto the hardwood floor with a clatter and came to rest on her back.
 No sooner had she stopped her scream that the curtain rod fell on top of her, but not before one end seriously hammered the floor where mom was probably sitting below.
 Seconds later mom was at the foot of the stairs yelling.
 “What is all the commotion up there?”

-If readers are aware of these four alternatives they make better decisions of what to do when they encounter unknown words: Look to another source for a definition: another person, glossary, dictionary... or use the context if there is a hint, description, or definition.
+Readerswho are aware of these four alternatives will make better decisions of what to do when they encounter unknown words: Look to another source for a definition: another person, glossary, dictionary... or use the context if there is a hint, description, or definition.

 Example 1 - A conversation between Templeton and Wilbur in Charlotte’s Web by E. B. White.
 Wilbur asks Templeton if he will play with him.
 Templeton responds that he doesn’t know what play means.
 Wilbur explains with examples and Templeton answers with.
 “I never do those things if I can avoid them.”